Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: K -theory, wedge complexes, and configurations of points

 Now the map that Goncharov constructs from non-degenerate triples of non-zero points in~$ \F^2 $ to the right hand side of (\ref{gon boundary}) is not itself $\GL_2(\F) $-equivariant since letting a matrix with determinant $ c $ act changes the result by the class of $ c \otimes (-c) $.

-In addition, the calculation with the four points $ (a,0) $, $ (0,b) $, $ (1,1) $ and $ (xc,c) $ in the proof of Lemma~\ref{commutative lemma} would similarly result in the class in the right hand side of (\ref{gon boundary}) of the element $ x \otimes (1-x) + c \otimes (-c) $ which is not what one wants.
+In addition, the calculation with the points $ (a,0) $, $ (0,b) $, $ (1,1) $ and $ (xc,c) $ in the proof of Lemma~\ref{commutative lemma} would similarly result in the element $ \sustimes x (1-x) + \sustimes c (-c) $ which is not what one wants.

-Whilst these problems could be simply resolved by multiplying any of the relevant maps by a factor of two, this would in the end lead either to a smaller subgroup of $ \Kindtf {\F} $ if we multiply $ f_3,\F $ by~2, or a (new) Bloch group that is too large (if we multiply Goncharov's boundary map by~2).
-It is therefore better for us to avoid the problem by replacing the right hand side of (\ref{gon boundary}) as the target of the boundary map by its quotient $ \tw^2 \F^* $.
+Whilst these problems could be simply resolved by multiplying any of the relevant maps by a factor of two, this would in the end lead either to a smaller subgroup of $ \Kindtf {\F} $ if we multiply~$ f_{3,\F} $ by~2, or a (new) Bloch group that is too large (if we multiply Goncharov's boundary map by~2; cf.~\cite{neu-yang99} and many other papers).
+It is therefore better to avoid the problem by replacing the right hand side of (\ref{gon boundary}) as the target of the boundary map by its quotient~$ \twt \F^\times $.

-On the other hand, the elements of the form $ [x] + [x^{-1}] $ that are in the kernel of $ \d_{2,\F}^{} $ could then result in a potentially large and undesired subgroup in the kernel of the boundary map, even modulo the 5-term relations~\eqref{5-term} (see Theorem~\ref{ppmodcBbar} and its proof).
-To avoid this possible problem we have also imposed the relations~\eqref{2-2-term} when defining~$ \Bbar k $ by working with degenerate configurations. \end{remark}
+But the elements of the form $ [x] + [x^{-1}] $ that are in the kernel of $ \d_{2,\F}^{} $ could then result in a potentially large and undesired subgroup in the kernel of the boundary map, even modulo the 5-term relations~\eqref{5-term} (see Theorem~\ref{ppmodcBbar} and its proof).
+To avoid this, we have also imposed the relations~\eqref{2-2-term} when defining~$ \Bbar F $ by working with degenerate configurations. \end{remark}